-Our teachers work in conjunction with the pupil’s home school, whatever school they usually attend as this can be anywhere in the UK!
+Our teachers work in conjunction with the pupil’s home school, whatever school they usually attend, as this can be anywhere in the UK!

-We also have our own SENCO on sight, which allows us to help the medical team with any Education Health Care Plans (EHCP) that need to be in place for a pupil's return to their home school.
+We also have our own SENCO on-site, which allows us to help the medical team with any Education Health Care Plans (EHCP) that need to be in place for a pupil's return to their home school.
 We know what it takes to get children interested in learning, even if they're not feeling well.

 Throughout the year, we take our pupils on school trips, just like any other school.